OuhscBbmc/MReportingPublic/auxiliary-packages.md

 ---
-title: "REDCapR"
+title: "R Packages"

 ---

 ***
-# R utilities for interacting with a REDCap data system
+# REDCapR: R utilities for interacting with a REDCap data system

 The [REDCap](http://www.project-redcap.org/) database system is a critical piece in Oklahoma's MIECHV evaluation.
 It serves the two databases used in the community survey, and its recruitment.
 Our statisticians use primarily [R](http://www.r-project.org/) and its software libraries for analysis.
 Consequently we developed some routines that assisted the import and export operations with REDCap and R.